What Could Possibly Go Wrong?#

 Connection: close

-Then the browser parse this header and render it based on the Content-Type (mime type of the file).
-If It isn’t for these headers then its just a tcp server and client sending and recieving strings.
+Then the browser parses this header and renders it based on the Content-Type (MIME type of the file).

 Sockets 101#

-In my case I wanted a server that does this three thing.
+In my case, I wanted a server that does these three things:

 1. Create a socket that listens on a specific port

-3. Read the request, figure out what’s being asked for, and send back the file.
-This is the lifecycle of the server.
+3. Read the request, figure out what’s being asked for, and send back the file

 socket() -> create a socket